DCPA Education to follow its staging of Corduroy with beloved bedtime story Goodnight Moon this fall

 - Tailored for pre-kindergarten through second-grade audiences

-- Tickets will go on sale in summer 2019
+- Tickets will go on sale on May 21

 - There will be a sensory-friendly performance on a date to be determined

 - Weekday student performances will be $10 and weekend performances will be $16-$20

 - Scholarships will be available for student groups